oisee/bpl/README.md

 # BPMN-lite DSL Parser and Editor

 A minimal, intuitive domain-specific language for describing business process diagrams that can be parsed into an Abstract Syntax Tree (AST) and rendered to Mermaid flowcharts.
+Now with support for exporting to Visio-compatible Excel format.

 ## Features